duanestorey/elevate-seo/readme.txt

 = Version 1.1.1 () =

 * Changed: Now clicking in an SEO box will automatically use the defaults
+* Fixed: File upload broken image on some server configurations (MediaTemple for example)
+* Fixed: Issue with default images in web preview
 * Added: Ability to reset

 = Version 1.1.0 (Oct 8, 2018) =